 Since Tiger is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

 Using Tiger also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
-For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
+For an introduction to navigating Princeton's High Performance Computing systems, view our Guide to Princeton's Research Computing Clusters.
 Additional information specific to Tiger's file system, priority for job scheduling, etc. can be found below.

 Please remember that these are shared resources for all users.

 The login nodes, tigercpu and tigergpu, should be used for interactive work only, such as compiling programs, and submitting jobs as described below.
 No jobs should be run on the login node other than brief tests that last no more than a few minutes.
 Where practical, we ask that you entirely fill the compute nodes so that CPU core fragmentation is minimized.